aerwynn/SignSpeak/README.md

 # SignSpeak

 SignSpeak is a real-time web application that translates hand gestures into spoken English.
-We built this to help non-verbal individuals or those with speech impairments communicate more efficiently using computer vision and LLMs.
+I built this to help non-verbal individuals or those with speech impairments communicate more efficiently using computer vision and LLMs.

 It uses a device's webcam to track hand landmarks locally in the browser, accumulates recognized gestures into a buffer, and passes them to Google's Gemini AI.
 Gemini processes the raw gesture sequence into a contextually accurate, grammatically correct sentence, which is then synthesized into speech.